The Company

 Based on what’s available, Maria gets simple recipes that are quick, healthy, and affordable.

-They then enter how much money they’d like to spend
+The user enters how much money they’d like to spend

 Browse Surplus Food